aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-tablestyle/_index.md

 ﻿---
-title: Working with TableStyle – Aspose.Words for .NET
+title: Working with TableStyle in C#
 articleTitle: Working with TableStyle
 linktitle: Working with TableStyle
 description: "Introduction to advanced table formatting, Table styles, using Aspose.Words for .Net."